SchlossLab/Schloss_rrnAnalysis_mSphere_2021/exploratory/2020-09-09-genome-sens-spec.md

-Analyzing the sensitivity and specificity of ASVs for discriminating between genomes
+Analyzing the sensitivity and specificity of ESVs for discriminating between genomes
 ================
 Pat Schloss